Florida has some of the highest credit card debt in US

 TAMPA, Fla.
 (WFLA) – Floridians are the owners of some of the largest credit card debt in the country, a new report says.

-While New Mexicans have the highest amount of debt, the average Florida household has the twelfth-highest credit card debt of $8,620.
-Floridians also have the fourteenth-lowest median annual household income at $55,462.
+While New Mexicans have the highest amount of debt, the average Florida household has the 12th-highest credit card debt of $8,620.
+Floridians also have the 14th-lowest median annual household income at $55,462.

 Setting aside the recommended 15 percent of earnings to pay off debt, it would take 15 months for the average Floridian to pay off the balance, with $1,194 in interest.